Modeling the Earth's Climate Using One-Layer Energy Balance Model

 - Using the online one layer EBM application, double the concentrations relative to the pre-industrial level and calculate the climate sensitivity and warming of the mid-troposphere for the following three cases: (A) no feedbacks (i.e., cloud feedback, water vapor feedback, and ice feedback factors all set to zero); (B) mid-range feedback factors (i.e., the default settings of -0.83 for cloud feedback, 2 for water vapor feedback, and 0.5 for ice feedback); (C) high-end estimates of the feedback factors (i.e., the highest settings allowed by the sliders).
 How does your calculated climate sensitivity range compare with the prevailing range of climate sensitivity estimates?
 In each case, does the mid-troposphere warm more, the same, or less than the surface?
 Is this pattern of warming consistent with the predictions by the state-of-the-art climate models?
 If not, what physics do you think might be missing in our one-layer model?

 - For the doubling of for the same three cases (A), (B), and (C) explored in Question 2, please answer the following questions.
 What are the long wave and short wave forcing, and the total surface forcing (i.e., the sum of the two)?
 Calculate the overall feedback factor.
 To do that, first take the ratio of the total surface forcing to the forcing due to the direct radiative impact of doubling alone, which simply equals the total forcing in the "no-feedback" case (A); then subtract one from this ratio.
 What are the Earth's albedo and the atmospheric emissivity?
 For cases (B) and (C) is there a change in the Earth's albedo and atmospheric emissivity compared to the "no feedback" case (A)?
 Which feedbacks could be responsible for the observed changes in each case?

-- Save your word processing document as either a Microsoft Word or PDF file in the following format:
+- Save your word processing document as either a Microsoft Word or PDF file and submit to the appropriate location in Canvas.

 Submitting your work

 - Upload your file to the "Problem Set #4" assignment in Canvas by the due date indicated on our Canvas calendar.

 The instructor will use the general grading rubric for problem sets to grade this activity.